Spread the love

 Komodo National Park Bird Watching

-In the last seven years since 2015, I have been fortunate to have done birdwatching at Komodo National Park in Flores three times, but all three were solo birding adventures with the help of the park rangers there.
+Over the last seven years, since 2015, I have been fortunate enough to have birdwatched at Komodo National Park in Flores three times, all solo birding adventures with the help of the park rangers.

-Komodo Island is known for the majestic dragons that roam freely at the three main islands that make up the national park outside Labuan Bajo in East Nusa Tenggara.
-And this place is also home to some interesting birds from this region.
+Komodo Island is renowned for the majestic dragons that roam freely on the three main islands that comprise the national park, located outside Labuan Bajo in East Nusa Tenggara.
+This place is also home to some interesting birds native to the region.

 Birdwatching at Komodo National Park

-In 2015, my first visit to the national park was purely for observation purposes as I was doing a tourism article about visiting Komodo Island and asking the park rangers about birds; they told me that there were many foreigners, namely from Europe, that had been visiting Komodo Island for birdwatching.
+In 2015, my first visit to the national park was purely for observation purposes, as I was writing a tourism article about visiting Komodo Island and asking the park rangers about birds.
+They told me that many foreigners, mainly from Europe, had been visiting Komodo Island for birdwatching.

 Birdwatching at Komodo Island